anton-tchekov/php-filemanager/README.md

 # php-filemanager

 A very simple PHP File Manager.
+The code is a mess ... sorry.

 Functions: Delete, View, Edit text files in the browser; Create and Delete (empty) Folders